19 Traditional Russian Beverages and Drinks

 Ingredients and Preparation

-Types of Russian Drinks
+Classifications of Russian Beverages

 Russian beverages are as diverse and intriguing as the nation itself.
 These beverages hold a common thread with nearby Eastern European countries and former USSR states, and many trace their roots back centuries.